Yusufolola/Blog_post_api/README.md

 The following API endpoints are available:

-- `GET /blogs`: Get all blog posts.
+- `DELETE /:categoryId`: Delete a category.
-- `GET /blogs/:id`: Get a specific blog post by ID.
+- `GET /:categoryId`: Get a single category by Id
-- `POST /blog`: Create a new blog post.
+- `GET /categories`: Get all categories
-- `DELETE /delete-blog`: Delete a blog post.
+- `POST /category` : Create category

 For detailed information about the request and response formats, see the API documentation or the source code.